First Steps

 Public Lending Right Campaign

-During the next 30 years, the organisation campaigned for a Public Lending Right to compensate authors for the loss of royalties on library use of their books.
-In 1973, the Authors’ Fund was introduced and had over 1,400 authors who benefited from PEN’s initiative.
+During the next 30 years, the organisation campaigned for a Public Lending Right to compensate authors for the loss of royalties on free library use of their books that give free and full public access.
+In 1973, the Authors’ Fund was introduced and over 1,400 authors benefited from PEN’s initiative.
 In 1975, PEN initiated the New Zealand Writers’ Guild to represent writers in their dealings with broadcasting and professional theatres.
 PEN retained its influence as an adviser to the government on literary matters after the administration of the grants and the Authors’ Fund was moved from the Internal Affairs Department to the Queen Elizabeth II Arts Council in 1988, and underwent further developments in 2008 when it was changed to the Public Lending Rights.
+Public Lending Right is now administered by the National Library of New Zealand under the Department of Internal Affairs.

 Literary Awards